 FATAL DIAGNOSIS

-A cosmetic surgery patient complains of an inexplicable rash...a pacemaker interferes with hospital equipment....a man is fished out of San Francisco Bay, his body disfigured by sharks...or by a twisted human with a very sharp knife...
+A COSMETIC SURGERY PATIENT COMPLAINS of an inexplicable rash...a pacemaker interferes with hospital equipment....a man is fished out of San Francisco Bay, his body disfigured by sharks...or by a twisted human with a very sharp knife...

 On Ward Eight of Ellis Hospital, Nurse Adele Monsarrat uncovers a link between these cases.
-She won't know that the crimes she is investigating reach halfway around the world---or that she has already been added to a growing list of the terrorists' victims.
+She won't know that the crimes she's investigating reach halfway around the world---or that she has already been added to a growing list of the terrorists' victims.
 For in an age in which cosmetic surgery can perform wonders, someone has discovered the ultimate transformation: Using the human body as the perfect disguise for terror.

-EXCERPTS FROM
+EXCERPTS FROM FATAL DIAGNOSIS:

 "...Adele checked the IV solutions and, steeling herself, looked down.
 The face that had been shining with humor at her kitchen table less than twenty-four hours before was mangled almost beyond recognition.

-She covered Wanda's hand with her own.
-It was like a block of ice.
-"Wanda?
-It's Adele."
 The room went silent except for the bleeps of the cardiac monitor.
 The ER doc, wearing a splatter guard, leaned over Wanda's head, pried open the grossly swollen lids and shined a penlight into one pupil.
 Wanda's mouth moved and the doctor motioned Adele closer.

 Adele put her ear next to Wanda's mouth.
 The stench of dried blood made her hold her breath.
 "Talk to me Wanda," she said, "Tell me who did this to you."